phrase/i18next-phrase-in-context-editor-post-processor/docs/index.md

 This package is a [post processor](https://www.i18next.com/misc/creating-own-plugins#post-processor) for [i18next](https://www.i18next.com/).
 The main job of **i18next Phrase In-Context Editor Post Processor** is to convert every translation key into a format that is understandable by the [**Phrase In-Context Editor**](https://help.phrase.com/help/configure-in-context-editor).
 This allows us to gather an synchronize texts between [Phrase.com](https://phrase.com/) and your app.

 So, to get the [Phrase In-Context Editor](https://help.phrase.com/help/translate-directly-on-your-website) integrated with your application, you just need to install and properly include it.
-Let's have a look how to do that in the next chapter!
+Let's have a look how to do that in the next section!